 The Call-to-action (CTA) should be visible on your website.
 Ideally, you should have a CTA on your about page and in your navigation menu.
-I also add a link to it in my author bio at the end/in the middle of your posts and in a pop-up.
+I also add a link to it in my author bio at the end of every blog post.

 Remember that you have to give the reader a compelling need to sign up for your newsletter.

-Tip: I love the Victoria theme from BluChic that allows me to add a CTA button on my home page.
+Tip: Check out the Victoria theme from BluChic that allows you to add a CTA button on the home page.

 Create a buzz